openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       .. note::

-         If ``TCMODE`` is set to a value other than "default", then it is your responsibility to ensure that the toolchain is compatible with the default toolchain.
+         If :term:`TCMODE` is set to a value other than "default", then it is your responsibility to ensure that the toolchain is compatible with the default toolchain.
 Using older or newer versions of these components might cause build problems.
 See the Release Notes for